Kildale railway station: History

 The station opened in April 1858, when the North Yorkshire and Cleveland Railway extended their line from Ingleby Junction (now Battersby) to Kildale.
 The line was further extended to Commondale and Castleton Moor, in April 1861.
 Through services to Whitby Town began following the opening of the section between Grosmont and Castleton Moor, the last section of the line to be opened, with service commencing in October 1865.

 The station used to have a passing loop.
 The line, however, now runs as single track for 14 miles and 47 chains from Battersby to Glaisdale.

 The station used to have a wooden bridge, which allowed access to St Cuthbert's Church on the north side of the line.
 During the early 1880s, the North Eastern Railway replaced the wooden bridge with a cast iron structure.

 Facilities

 The station has one platform, which has seating, a waiting shelter and an emergency help point.
 There is step-free access to the platform, a small car park, cycle racks and a toilet with a facility for those with disabilities.

 Kildale is not part of the Northern Trains penalty fare network, as ticket machines have not yet (as of July 2023) been installed at the station.

 Services

-As of the May 2021 timetable change, the station is served by four trains per day towards Whitby, and Middlesbrough via Nunthorpe.
-Most trains continue to Newcastle via Hartlepool.
+As of the May 2026 timetable change, the station is served by five trains per day towards Whitby on weekdays and Saturdays, and four trains on Sunday.
+In the opposite direction, there are six trains per day to Middlesbrough via Nunthorpe, with four on Sundays.
 All services are operated by Northern Trains.